Survey Response Rates: A Complete Guide to NPS and Post-Interaction Feedback

 - SightMill’s data suggests email-based NPS surveys typically achieve response rates between 15-25% sightmill.com

-- Delighted reports their users' email surveys generate an average response rate of 6%, with high-performing campaigns achieving up to 33% delighted.com
+- Delighted reports their users’ email surveys generate an average response rate of 6%, with high-performing campaigns achieving up to 33% delighted.com.
+Optimizing survey design and using the right survey templates can significantly improve NPS response rates.

 For NPS surveys specifically, Genroe suggests that surpassing 20% represents a successful response rate, while Delighted’s 2024 analysis indicates a good survey response rate typically ranges between 5% and 30%, with rates above 50% considered excellent.